newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 4) You must use at least two of the below:
 Python Pandas, Python Matplotlib, HTML/CSS/Bootstrap, JavaScript Plotly/D3/Leaflet , SQL Database, MongDB Database, Spark, Amazon AWS, Tableau

-5) Optional: Host your applicaiton on Heroky, Github or tool of your choice
+5) Optional: Host your application on Heroky, Github or tool of your choice

 6) Prepare a 10-minute data storytelling preparation that addresses your business question; mention how ML added to or did not add to your analysis